 Entries linking to Allowed

 early 14c., allouen, "to commend, praise; approve of, be pleased with; appreciate the value of;" also, "take into account or give credit for," also, in law and philosophy, "recognize, admit as valid" (a privilege, an excuse, a statement, etc.).
-From late 14c. as "sanction or permit; condone;" in business use from early 15c.
+From late 14c. as "sanction or permit; condone;" in business, of expenses, etc., by early 15c.

-The Middle English word is from Anglo-French alouer, Old French aloer, alloiier (13c.) "place, situate, arrange; allot, apportion, bestow, assign," from Latin allocare "allocate" (see allocate).
-This word in Old French was confused and ultimately merged with aloer; alloer "to praise, commend, approve," from Latin allaudare, adlaudare, compound of ad "to" (see ad-) + laudare "to praise" (see laud).
+The Middle English word is from Anglo-French alouer, Old French aloer, alloiier (13c.) "to place, situate, arrange; allot, apportion, bestow, assign," from Latin allocare "allocate" (see allocate).
+This word in Old French was confused and ultimately merged with aloer; alloer "to praise, commend, approve," from Latin allaudare, adlaudare, a compound of ad "to" (see ad-) + laudare "to praise" (see laud).

 Between the two primary significations there naturally arose a variety of uses blending them in the general idea of assign with approval, grant, concede a thing claimed or urged, admit a thing offered, permit, etc., etc. [OED].

 From the first word came the sense preserved in allowance "money granted;" from the second came allowance "permission based on approval."
-Meaning "assert, say," 19c.
-U.S. colloquial, also was in English dialect and goes back to 1570s.
+The 19c.
+U.S. colloquial meaning "assert, say," also was in English dialect and goes back to 1570s.
 Related: Allowed; allowing.